JoePShoulak/Fibonacci/readme.md

 # Fibonacci #

 ## About ##
-Lists all the Fibonacci numbers up to and including the given index, or simply the Fibonacci number of the given index, if including the `-e` flag.<sup>1</sup>
+Lists all the Fibonacci numbers up to and including the given index, or simply the Fibonacci number of the given index, if including the `-e` flag.

 ## Usage ##
     $ fibonacci 5